 Improved Manufacturing Processes Include:

-The MK3 will be the heart of InRange TV’s What Would Stoner Do 2020 Rifle Project in collaboration with Brownells.
+The KE Arms Polymer Receiver will be the heart of InRange TV’s What Would Stoner Do 2020 Rifle Project in collaboration with Brownells.

-Updates on the MK3 receiver and WWSD2020 development will be posted here along with KEArms.com, Brownells.com, and InRange Media Distribution Points.
+Updates on the KE Arms Polymer Receiver and WWSD2020 development will be posted here along with KEArms.com, Brownells.com, and InRange Media Distribution Points.